LogtalkDotOrg/logtalk-jupyter-kernel/README.md

     - `jupyter_core`: 5.1.0
     - `jupyterlab`: 3.5.0
     - `notebook`: 6.5.2
-- Logtalk 3.61.0 or later version
-- One or more supported Prolog backends (see above)
+- Logtalk and one or more supported Prolog backends (see above)
 - For Windows, installing **Graphviz** with `python3 -m pip` does not suffice
   - Instead, it can be installed from [here](https://graphviz.org/download/) and added to the `PATH` (a reboot is required afterwards)